apache/tvm-rfcs/rfcs/0063-clarifying-buffer-declaration-and-access.md

     assert A[0, T.ramp(0, 1, 4)].dtype == "float32x4"
 ```

 In rare cases, vector index can be used to access a vector buffer.
-We may leave this usage as
+We leave this usage as
-undefinedUnless we have a clear use case.
+undefined until we have a clear use case.

 **VectorBufferRewrite**

 In some backend like SPIR-V where runtime pointer casts are not available, even between types that
-differ only in the number of lanes (e.g. `float16` and `float16x4.`) `VectorTypeRewriter` will be
+differ only in the number of lanes (e.g. `float16` and `float16x4.`), `VectorTypeRewriter` will be
 used to rewrite the buffer to a vector type.
 (VectorBufferRewrite rewrites the buffer from
 `vector_load_from_scalar_buffer` into `scalar_load_from_vector_buffer` in the above example).